frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ### `missingValues`

 A list of missing values for this field as per [Missing Values](#missing-values) definition.
-If this property is defined, it takes precedence over the schema-level property and completely replaces it for the field without cascading the values.
+If this property is defined, it takes precedence over the schema-level property and completely replaces it for the field without combining the values.

 For example, for the Table Schema below: